-Built in 1879, this arcade is smaller than the nearby Burlington Arcade and connecting walkway between 28 Old Bond Street with 12 Albemarle Street.
+Built in 1879, this arcade is smaller than the nearby Burlington Arcade and provides a connecting walkway between 28 Old Bond Street with 12 Albemarle Street.

 This elegant, Victorian space houses retail outlets selling fine silverware, art, bespoke shoes and high-end chocolate.

-As can be seen from the original signage above, the arcade was originally titled “The Arcade”, but after the shirtmaker H.W.
-Brettell was patronised by Queen Victoria, the arcade was renamed as the “Royal Arcade”.
+As can be seen from the original signage above, the arcade was originally titled "The Arcade", but after the shirtmaker H.W.
+Brettell and the florist Edward Goodyear were patronised by Queen Victoria, the arcade was renamed as the "Royal Arcade".

-William Hodgson Brettell opened his Shirtmakers in the Arcade in 1880 (aged 24) and occupied number 12, which is now in use by Ormonde Jayne.
+William Hodgson Brettell opened his Shirtmakers in the Arcade in 1880 (aged 24) and occupied number 12, which is now (at the time of writing) in use by Ormonde Jayne.